 Otherwise, if you do not need to travel far, most transportation can be done on foot.
 The major attractions, nightlife, and shopping are all within ambling distance of each other.

-Located in the suburbs, this family-friendly hotel is within 9 mi (15 km) of La Serena Gol, Molino del Tío Paco and Punta Calera Spa.
-Peraleja Golf and Military ...
+Located in Cartagena, this family-friendly hotel is 0 mi (0 km) from La Manga Club, and within 9 mi (15 km) of Zamar Museum of Carriages and Motorcycles and ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply